Alumna: a female graduate

 Greek Week: A week where all of the greek organizations on campus come together for activities and friendly competitions.

-House: Many schools have houses dedicated to each Greek organization.
+House: Many schools have houses dedicated to each fraternity or sorority.
 In the literal term, this would be where they live.
-Penn State Altoona does not recognize Greek Houses.
+Penn State Altoona does not recognize fraternity or sorority houses.

 Infraction: When a chapter or a chapter member breaks a recruitment rule set forth by the Greek Council.